-They burn him with their tapers
+[They burn him with their tapers.]

-Oh, Oh, Oh!
+Oh, oh, oh!

 Corrupt, corrupt, and tainted in desire!
 About him, fairies; sing a scornful rhyme; And, as you trip, still pinch him to your time.

 SONG.

 Fie on sinful fantasy!

 Fie on lust and luxury!

 Lust is but a bloody fire,

 Kindled with unchaste desire,

-Fed in heart, whose flames aspire
+Fed in heart, whose flames aspire,

 As thoughts do blow them, higher and higher.

 Pinch him, fairies, mutually;

 Pinch him for his villany;

-Pinch him, and burn him, and turn him about,
+Pinch him and burn him and turn him about,

-Till candles and starlight and moonshine be out.
+Till candles and star-light and moonshine be out.

-During this song they pinch FALSTAFF.
-DOCTOR CAIUS comes one way, and steals away a boy in green; SLENDER another way, and takes off a boy in white; and FENTON comes and steals away ANN PAGE.
+[During this song the Fairies pinch FALSTAFF.
+DOCTOR CAIUS comes one way, and steals away a fairy in green; SLENDER another way, and takes off a fairy in white; and FENTON comes, and steals away ANNE PAGE.
 A noise of hunting is heard within.
-All the Fairies run away.
-FALSTAFF pulls off his buck's head, and rises
+All the fairies run away.
+FALSTAFF pulls off his buck's head, and rises.]

-Enter PAGE, FORD, MISTRESS PAGE, and MISTRESS FORD
+[Enter PAGE, FORD, MISTRESS PAGE, MISTRESS FORD.
+They lay hold on FALSTAFF.]

-Nay, do not fly; I think we have watch'd you now Will none but Herne the hunter serve your turn?
+Nay, do not fly; I think we have watch'd you now: Will none but Herne the hunter serve your turn?

-I pray you, come, hold up the jest no higher Now, good Sir John, how like you Windsor wives?
+I pray you, come, hold up the jest no higher.
+Now, good Sir John, how like you Windsor wives?
 See you these, husband? do not these fair yokes Become the forest better than the town?

 Now, sir, who's a cuckold now?
-Master Brook, Falstaff's a knave, a cuckoldly knave; here are his horns, Master Brook: and, Master Brook, he hath enjoyed nothing of Ford's but his buck-basket, his cudgel, and twenty pounds of money, which must be paid to Master Brook; his horses are arrested for it, Master Brook.
+Master Brook, Falstaff's a knave, a cuckoldly knave; here are his horns, Master Brook; and, Master Brook, he hath enjoyed nothing of Ford's but his buck-basket, his cudgel, and twenty pounds of money, which must be paid to Master Brook; his horses are arrested for it, Master Brook.